Caroline is Scottish and is studying French in Paris. Here she introduces us to Christmas in Scotland.

 In Scotland, the Christmas season officially begins on the 1st of December, when the switching on of the lights happens.
 Every town and city in Scotland has Christmas decorations, like flags at festival time, hanging above the roads, and a massive Christmas tree.
 The “light up” is when all these decorations are lit up, as well as the lights on the Christmas tree.
-It is a big bash in each town, with people out on the street and either the local radio station or councillor there to announce it.
+It is a big bash in each town, with people out on the street and either the local radio station or councilor there to announce it.

 The commercialisation of Christmas usually happens, like in many countries, before this.
 They start their decorations in about November.